Nilesh02valhe/Get-You-tube/README.md

 We've thought ahead and included a data synchronization feature.
 The `refreshAll` function in `app.js` is at your service.
 It wipes the database clean and injects a sample dataset of subscribers from the `data.js` file.
 You can employ this function to effortlessly reset the database with sample data.

 ## Contributors
-Our project has been developed with love and dedication by:
+Our project has been developed by:

-- [Swapnil Kshirsagar]
-- [Manisha Dhole]
+- [Nilesh Valhe]

 We cordially invite you to contribute to this project or utilize it as a robust foundation for your own YouTube subscribers management application.
 Explore and experience the power of this API!